jspark311/CppPotpourri/src/ManuvrLink/README.md

-Each instance of ManuvrLink represents a persistent dialog with another machine via some unspecified transport.
+Each instance of M2MLink represents a persistent dialog with another machine via some unspecified transport.

 The protocol is binary, with optional CBOR encoding for payloads.